licontera345/RentExpresGUI/README.md

 This compiles the sources under `middleware_src/src` and creates `lib/middleware/RentExpres.jar`.

+If you notice that features such as the automatic reservation ID assignment are not working, verify that you have built the middleware JAR with this script.
+Using the old prebuilt JAR may cause certain functions to fail.

 ## Running

 After building, compile and run the GUI as usual with your IDE or `javac`.